navinrathore/navinrathore.github.io/DL Alter Jobs/ELT_DL_Alter_Job_M8_v3.md

 ## Component 1: Statement for `Primary Key` PK Columns

-- From both the tables, primary key records are fetcched.
+- From both the tables, primary key records are fetched.
 - The values in the DL_Column_Names field must be enclosed in backticks (``) as required by MySQL for correct column name referencing.
 This modified value is stored in the derived column tilt_columns.
 - Aggregate on the column `DL_ID`.
 - output column is DL_Column_Names. make a list of data of this field.